 During periods of Parallel Runway operations, as influenced by the North Runway Planning Permission, operations are "segregated" with one runway dedicated to departures and the other, to arrivals.
 During westerly segregated operations, Runway 28R is the preferred departure runway and Runway 28L is the preferred arrival runway.
-In easterly segregated operations, Runway 10R is the preferred departure runway and Runway 10L is the preferred arrival runway.
+In easterly segregated operations, Runway 10R is the preferred departure runway and Runway and Runway and Runway.